-I feel like I am going against everything I do not like about food culture by sharing this recipe for beef bone broth.
-When I first heard about bone broth, I was shocked at the money people where selling bone broth for as I considered it strictly stock.
-Okay, I still kind of do but stick with me.
-Then I started talking with butchers in the area about the differences between Bone Broth and Stock, and what was the fuss all about.
-They explained that bone broth was being used to boast immune systems and that many doctors as well as hospitals were prescribing it to patients as there were may nutritional values associated with eating it.
-I continued my research but honestly stayed a bit skeptical until I started making beef bone broth.
+I feel like I am going against everything I do not like about food culture by sharing a recipe for beef bone broth.
+When I first heard about bone broth, I was shocked at the money people where selling bone broth for as I considered it stock.
+I still kind of do but stick with me.
+I started talking with butchers in the area about the differences between Bone Broth and Stock, and what all the fuss was.
+They explained that bone broth was being used to boast immune systems, and that many doctors as well as hospitals were prescribing it to patients as there are may nutritional values associated with eating it.
+I continued my research, but honestly was still a bit skeptical until I started making beef bone broth.

 Fast forward a few months to almost present day.
 Lenny has been doing research on fasting and how it is helping people with illnesses such as cancer and diabetes.
-We have a good friend who was diagnosed with cancer as well his father and my mother are diabetic.
+We have a good friend who was diagnosed with cancer, as well Lenny’s father and my mother are diabetic.
 Honestly, I believe he is worried more about aging and us getting sick too.
-About the time he started reading about fasting I was reading about my friend Stephanie who had started the thirty day healing green broth challenge.
-It was kind of the best of both worlds; Lenny wanted to fast, I did not too, but I was willing give bone broth a try as it was an option in his fasting research.
-We have not been consistent with following the thirty days since we are traveling recently, but we have been adding it to our menu planning routine when home.
-Benefits – well, I have noticed my nails and hair are growing more and I do feel stronger.
-Knock on wood neither of us have gotten sick yet with a dreaded winter traveling cold.
+About the time he started reading about fasting, I was reading about my friend Stephanie who had started the thirty day healing green broth challenge.
+It was kind of the best of both worlds; Lenny wanted to fast, I did not too, but I was willing to give bone broth a try and it was an option in his fasting research.
+We have not been consistent with following the thirty days since we travel frequently, but we have been adding it to our menu planning routine when home.
+Benefits?
+I have noticed my nails and hair are growing more.
+Both of us feel stronger, and have more energy.
+Knock on wood as neither of us have gotten sick yet with a dreaded winter traveling cold or the flu.

 Here is what I have researched on the differences between stock, broth and bone broth as well as healing green broth.